This Wednesday: My five favorite books about writing.

 3. Robert Boice, How Writers Journey to Comfort and Fluency.
 This book is bizarrely, insanely expensive, and written very simply, but in terms of practical advice about how to get writing done, it’s very useful.
 I’ve been thinking a lot about it as I write my book about habit-formation, Before and After, because it’s all about creating habits that allow writers to be productive and creative over the long term.

 4. Flannery O’Connor, The Habit of Being: Letters.
 Speaking of habits, how could I resist that title?
 Plus I’m a crazy Flannery O’Connor fan.
 These letters are fascinating, especially about her writing.
-I include one passage, from a 1957 letter, as an epigraph to a chapter in Before and After, about the Strategy of Scheduling:
+I include one passage, from a 1957 letter, as an epigraph to a chapter in Better Than Before about the Strategy of Scheduling:

 I’m a full-time believer in writing habits…You may be able to do without them if you have genius but most of us only have talent and this is simply something that has to be assisted all the time by physical and mental habits or it dries up and blows away.…Of course you have to make your habits in this conform to what you can do.
 I write only about two hours every day because that’s all the energy I have, but I don’t let anything interfere with those two hours, at the same time and the same place.